rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

 ## Submission

-Ensure that the AWS CLI and Terraform installations are verified using `aws --version` and `terraform version`.
+- Create a branch `task_1` from `main` branch in your repository.
+- [Create a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (PR) from `task_1` branch to `main`.
+- Provide the code for Terraform and GitHub Actions in the PR.
+- Provide screenshots of `aws --version` and `terraform version` in the PR description.
+- Provide a link to the Github Actions workflow run in the PR description.
+- Provide the Terraform plan output with S3 bucket (and possibly additional resources) creation in the PR description.

 ## Evaluation Criteria (100 points for covering all criteria)

 1. **MFA User configured (10 points)**

-   - Provide a screenshot of the non-root account secured by MFA (ensure sensitive information is not shared).
+   - Screenshot of the non-root account secured by MFA (ensure sensitive information is not shared) is presented

-2. **Bucket and GithubActionsRole IAM role configured (30 points)**
+2. **Bucket and GithubActionsRole IAM role configured (20 points)**

    - Terraform code is created and includes:
-     - A bucket for Terraform states
-     - IAM role with correct Identity-based and Trust policies
+     - Provider initialization
+     - Creation of S3 Bucket

 3. **Github Actions workflow is created (30 points)**